Badacadabra/Vimpressionist/README.md

-# dotvim
+# Vimpressionist

-Vim as a powerful Web IDE!
+Vim on steroids for keyboard lovers